Rare snowy owl sighting in Orange County captivates local residents

-A rare sight in Orange County captivated locals as a snowy owl was found perched on a rooftop in Cypress.
+A rare sight captivated locals as a snowy owl was discovered on the rooftop of an Orange County home on Wednesday.

-Excitement was palpable as a crowd of birdwatchers gathered at a home near Orangewood Avenue and Holder Street to observe the owl resting on the roof.
+Excitement was palpable as a crowd of birdwatchers gathered at a home near Orangewood Avenue and Holder Street in Cypress to observe the owl resting on the roof.

 “It’s such a rarity to have something like this,” said one birdwatcher.
 “It’s like a gift from Mother Nature.
 It’s like a Christmas present from Mother Nature to us in Southern California.”